 - No support for custom products

-- No control over the process - if there is a miscommunication or products mishap from your customers, they wouldn’t want to hear that it was out of your control
+- No control over the process – if there is a miscommunication or product mishap from your customers, they wouldn’t want to hear that it was out of your control

-There are two options when you fulfill an order - manually or automatically.
-During the payment process, the ‘Auto fulfillment’ button would appear; and if you click on it, the order would be considered ‘Fulfilled’, if not then you would have to go back to mark it as fulfilled later.
+There are two options when you fulfill an order – manually or automatically.
+During the payment process, the ‘Auto fulfillment’ button will appear, and if you click on it, the order will be considered ‘Fulfilled’; if not, you will have to go back to mark it as fulfilled later.